LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/unittest-article.md

 ```

-The other common RDP APIs failure scenarios is the application sends the request message to RDP without the access token in the HTTP request' header.
+The other common RDP APIs failure scenario is the application sends the request message to RDP without the access token in the HTTP request header.
 However, the *access token* is one of the ```rdp_request_esg()``` method required parameters.
-If the access token is not presented (None or Empty), the method raise the TypeError exception and not send HTTP request message to the RDP.
+If the access token is not presented (None or Empty), the method raises the TypeError exception and does not send an HTTP request message to the RDP.
 The ```test_request_esg_none_empty()``` method is the one that covers this test case.

 ### <a id="unittest_rdp_esg_invalid"></a>Testing Requesting RDP ESG data with an invalid item